antkeeper/antkeeper-source/README.md

 Detailed configuration and build instructions can be found in the [README](https://antkeeper.com/git/antkeeper/superbuild/src/branch/master/README.md) of the superbuild repository.

+## Documentation

+Documentation for the source code of the latest version of Antkeeper can be found at <https://antkeeper.com/docs/>.

+Alternatively, the following command generates source code documentation using [Doxygen](https://www.doxygen.nl):

+    cd docs && doxygen

 ## License

 Antkeeper source code is licensed under the GNU General Public License, version 3.
 For more information, see [LICENSE.md](./LICENSE.md).